PROGRAMME

 | 12:00 – 13:15 | Lunch and Poster Presentations |

-| 13:15 – 14:00 | Plenary Panel Session 2 | Applying co-design approaches to improve real-world health programmes
+| 13:15 – 14:00 | Plenary Panel 2 | Applying Co-Design Approaches to Improve Real-World Health Programmes

 The plenary panel explores real-world programme experience to show how participatory approaches, including co-creation and co-design, improve intervention relevance, uptake, and sustainability, and how behavioural science methods strengthen co-design across diverse and underserved populations.
 In addition, as AI tools reshape how interventions are developed and delivered — in health, education, and beyond.
 Attendees will leave with practical co-design tools, a sharper equity lens, and a clearer view of what responsible, community-centred implementation looks like in an AI-assisted world.
 Speakers: Associate Professor Emi KIYOTA, Dr. Laura MARTINENGO, Ms. Ai Ling SIM-DEVADAS |

-Across Singapore and Southeast Asia, the field is actively building the practitioner workforce that behavioural and implementation science (BIS) demands.
+| 14:00 – 14:45 | Plenary Panel 3 | Building the Workforce: Practitioner Capacity and Training Models for Behavioural and Implementation Science Across Singapore and Southeast Asia, the field is actively building the practitioner workforce that behavioural and implementation science (BIS) demands.
 This panel maps what the region is doing to build capacity in the Asia region and the ongoing challenges.
 Speakers present current initiatives spanning structured mentorship, practice-embedded training, and Continuing Education and Training workshops, examining how academia-practice feedback loops have operationalised BIS at the frontline and sustained it over time.
 The panel then turns to infrastructure: shared resource libraries, translated toolkits, fellowships, and visiting scholar exchanges that move BIS competency across institutions and geographies.
 Speakers: Professor Lijing L. YAN, Dr. Jessica NG, and more to be announced |

-| 14:45 – 15:30 | Plenary Panel Session 4 | How Do We Promote Longevity?
-Behavioural and Implementation Science as a Vehicle for Research into Practice in Healthy Ageing
+| 14:45 – 15:30 | Plenary Panel 4 | How Do We Promote Longevity?
+Behavioural and Implementation Science as a Vehicle for Translating Research into Practice in Healthy Ageing

 Ageing populations across Asia face a defining implementation challenge: the evidence base for healthy ageing interventions is strong, yet equitable, sustained uptake at population scale remains out of reach.
 This plenary panel argues that promoting longevity demands more than effective interventions — it demands the science of how those interventions get adopted, delivered, and sustained.
 Speakers draw on Singapore's Healthier SG initiative to show how BIS frameworks, co-designed strategies, and implementation outcome measurement close the gap between research evidence and real-world practice.
 BIS is not an adjunct to the translational pipeline.
 It is the vehicle that turns evidence into impact.
 Speakers: Professor LEE Chien Earn, Associate Professor DING Yew Yong, Dr. Yanhong (Catherine) DONG |